Land Central Station

 No council's property data is perfect.
 However, automation of property updates is possible with any level of data quality.

 The cloud platform includes an interactive dashboard for councils to manage edits.
-Validation rules will be configured to flag any updates that would affect (or be affected by) these property attributes.
+Validation rules will be configured to flag any updates that would affect (or be affected by) any multi-assessment, access type and distance-based address attributes.
 Councils will use the dashboard to approve or amend any flagged updates.

 Property numbers that are associated with custom property boundaries will be respected.
 Councils may optionally maintain a look-up table of